New Journal Format

 Van der Geer J, Hanraads JAJ, Lupton RA.
 The art of writing a scientific article.
-J Sci Commun 2000;163:51–9.Reference to a book:
+J Sci Commun 2010;163:51–9.

-Strunk W Jr, White EB.
+Strunk Jr W, White EB.
 The elements of style.
-3rd ed.
-New York: Macmillan; 1979.Reference to a chapter in an edited book:
+4th ed.
+New York: Longman; 2000.

-Submission checklist It is hoped that this list will be useful during the final checking of an article prior to sending it to the journal s editor for review.
-Please consult the full Guide for Authors for further details of any item.Ensure that the following items are present:
+The following list will be useful during the final checking of an article prior to sending it to the journal for review.
+Please consult this Guide for Authors for further details of any item.

-• One author designated as corresponding author
+One author has been designated as the corresponding author with contact details:

 • E-mail address